syohex/emacs-git-gutter2/README.md

 Show/update changes from last commit or Update change information.
 Please execute this command if diff information is not be updated.

+#### `git-gutter2-update-all-windows`

+Update git-gutter2 information of buffers in all visible window.

 ## Sample Configuration